OctopusDeploy/docs/docs/patterns/isolated-octopus-deploy-servers.md

 Of course, the real world and the ideal world don't always overlap, and you might need to have separate Octopus servers.
 Common examples are:

 - Solution providers with an internal Octopus server for pre-production deployments while developing a solution, and then Octopus servers managed by the client for production deployments, on different networks
 - When company policies require production and pre-production environments to be on completely isolated networks, like PCI compliant environments.
-Learn aboutÂ [PCI Compliance and Octopus Deploy](/docs/home/reference/pci-compliance-and-octopus-deploy.md).
+Learn about [PCI Compliance and Octopus Deploy](/docs/home/reference/pci-compliance-and-octopus-deploy.md).